 miles of mountains and desert to rejoin his family six months later territory for a

-One evening the horses found the gate open.
-The next morning found them
+evening the horses found the gate open.
+The next morning found them waiting at

-waiting at the gate of their old stable.
-Their passing could be seen by the hoof prints
+the gate of their old stable.
+Their passing could be seen by the hoof prints left on

 An ability to tell time seems to run in our pack.
 Where ever I may be, every day